HikkVisionPasswordReset/hikkavision-recover/Readme.md

 <br>
 Install MinGw for Windows buildings
 <br>
-Download hikkavision-recover and extract to Home directory
+Download hikkavision-recover source and extract to Home directory

 ---------------------------------------------------